LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Http/README.md

 ### Implementation
 Create a "Gateway" class as normal to encapsulate calling the required external Api.
 The class should inject an instance of the IApiGateway into and should initialise it with the required name, and configuration keys for the uri and token.
+Optionally, you can also add custom headers and toggle the use of API Keys in this initialisation method.

 This class should implement a single `async` Get method, but internally delegate the actual call to the instance of the IApiGateway injected into the class.
 This method will return either the requested entity, null, or throw a `GetFromApiException` exception for any other response from the Api call.